fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ![](../../images/3/101.png)

-Unlike when runnig app in development environment, now everything is in the same node/express-backend that runs in localhost:3001.
-When brower goes to the page, the file  <i>index.html</i> is rendered.
+Unlike when running the app in a development environment, everything is now in the same node/express-backend that runs in localhost:3001.
+When the browser goes to the page, the file <i>index.html</i> is rendered.
 That causes the browser to fetch the product version of the React app.
 Once it starts to run, it fetches the json-data from the address localhost:3001/api/notes.

 ### The whole app to internet